eyangch/rl-evo/compare.md

 #### Snake

 Cartpole is a rather simple game, so it can quickly become rather good at the game.
 However, a more complicated game, like snake, can take much longer, for days, or even weeks, to become proficient at it.
 Here is a reinforcement algorithm to play snake I implemented with tensorflow and pygame.
-The top gif is the initial result (random weights), and the bottom one is after 300000 frames, or a few days of training on a potato computer.
+The top gif is the initial result (random weights), and the bottom one is after 300000 frames, or a few days of training on a potato computer. (the images are sped up)

 ![0 frames](./rlsnake0.gif)